squeek502/ryanliptak.com/posts/every-rc-exe-bug-quirk-probably.md

 <p><aside class="note">

 Note: `rc.exe` has been around since the earliest versions of Windows (the old 16-bit `rc.exe` has the copyright years 1985-1992).
-The RC compiler was then updated for the 32-bit Windows NT in the early 90's, and (as far as I can tell) has been mostly untouched since.
+The RC compiler was updated for the 32-bit Windows NT in the early 90's, and (as far as I can tell) has been mostly untouched since.
 So, it's worth keeping in mind that `rc.exe` is very likely made up, in large part, of code written 30+ years ago.

 </aside></p>